Victoria

 His shields for associations and sporting clubs were also in demand, with their individual styles, Australian motifs and contrasting native timbers.
 During World War One he produced many Honour Boards for organisations both large and small, however, overall, the anti-German atmosphere of that time, particularly later in the War, was a blow to his career.
 The amount of work he received after the War declined, though this was due partly to changes in artistic taste in Australia in the post-war years.

-Prenzel also produced beautiful carvings for churches – altars, lecterns and pulpits etc. Churches of different denominations commissioned work from him.
+Prenzel also produced beautiful carvings for churches – altars, lecterns and pulpits etc. Churches of different denominations commissioned work from him (his work is also in St Paul's Cathedral in Melbourne).
 Prenzel himself was Lutheran, and his work can be seen in the Lutheran churches at Tarrington, Dimboola, Murtoa and Minyip (all western Victoria).

 Robert Prenzel died in 1941.
 A considerable number of German carvers arrived in Australia in the 19th century (some arrived much earlier than Prenzel), but Robert Prenzel is the biggest name amongst them.